MooersLab/annotatedBibliography/README.md

 # Annotated bibliography template in LaTeX for specific writing projects

-These files support the automated generation of the an annotated bibliography in LaTeX.
+These files support the automated generation of an annotated bibliography in LaTeX.
 The AnnoBib.tex file is the master file.
 It uses the annote field in the BibTeX entry in cited.bib and the plain-annote.bst file.

 To write out the cited bib entries from global.bib, use the command line program **bibtool** with the main.tex file's corresponding main.aux file:

-To generate a bib file of the papers cited in a manuscirpt, run the following code.
+Run the following code to generate a bib file of the papers cited in a manuscript.
 Note that main.tex is the manuscript file.
 The main.aux file is hidden on Overleaf.
 Find it under the "Logs and outputs" pulldown menu.
 This command will preserve the letter case in the keycite.
-The defualt behavior is to lower the case.
+The default behavior is to lower the case.

 ```bash
 bibtool --preserve.key.case=on -x main.aux > cited.bib